muak/AiForms.Maui.Effects/README.md

 ### Property

 * Content (trigger)
-    * The root element to arrange floating views.
+    * The root element to arrange some views.
     * This property is of type FloatingLayout.